 Transport in Japan is generally fast, efficient and reliable (albeit crowded during rush hour).
-Expats living in metropolises and large cities have easy access to every form of transportation – therefore owning and driving a car unnecessary and, given high levels of traffic congestion, inconvenient.
+Expats living in large cities have easy access to every form of transport – making owning and driving a car unnecessary and, given high levels of traffic congestion, inconvenient.
 Moreover, expats needing to travel long distances will find that trains connect the country fairly well, and buses travel over extensive networks.

 Public transport in Japan

 Where a train line ends, a bus typically starts.
 In major tourist areas, English will be displayed on the screen and arrivals as well as departures will be announced in English.
 In smaller cities, Japanese will be the only language displayed or heard.
 Most train stations with bus terminals will have some kind of bus information booth, often with someone on staff during the day to help.
-However, English can be limited.
+However, service in English can be limited.

 Cycling in Japan